 The human skull contains 22 bones.
-The cranium makes up most of the skill and comprises 8 bones and the other 14 form the lower front of the skull including the facial bones.
+The cranium makes up most of the skill and comprises 8 bones.
+The other 14 form the lower front of the skull including the facial bones.

 Bones of the Cranium

-- The Parietal bones form the largest part of the top and sides of the cranium.
-There are two parietal bones and each one is shaped roughly like a curved rectangle.
+The Parietal bones form the largest part of the top and sides of the cranium.
+There are two parietal bones which are roughly the shape of a curved rectangle.

-- There are two Temporal bones in the cranium, each supports part of the face known as the temple.
+There are two Temporal bones in the cranium, each supporting part of the face known as the temple.
 The temporal bones are crucial in the anatomy of the ear.

-- The Ethmoid bone differs from the other bones in the cranium in that it is a spongy bone opposed to a hard bone.
-The name derives from the Greek ethnos meaning sieve and divides the nasal cavity from the brain
+The Ethmoid bone differs from the other bones in the cranium in that it is a spongy bone as opposed to a hard bone.
+The name derives from the Greek ethnos meaning sieve and divides the nasal cavity from the brain.

-- There are 2 Sphenoid bones, each is situated behind the eyes at the base of the skull in front of the Temporals.
-Because of the way it is shaped and situated the Sphenoid bone has contact with all the other cranial bones.
+There are 2 Sphenoid bones, each situated behind the eyes at the base of the skull in front of the Temporals.
+The Sphenoid bone has contact with all the other cranial bones.
 This is because of its shape.

 The mandible (jawbone) and vomer are the only bones in the face which are unpaired.
-The other twelve bones are arranged in pairs which give the face its symmetry.
+The other twelve bones are in pairs, which gives the face its symmetry.

 The fourteen bones include: